Ariestootl/machine_learning/DS397/Dimensionality Reduction/README.md

-# 🔥🔥 Dimensionality Reduction and Clustering on MNIST Dataset 🔥🔥
+# 🔥Dimensionality Reduction and Clustering on MNIST Dataset

 | 📜 **Summary** |
 |-----------------------------------|